The Case of the Missing Lilies

 Personally, I’m convinced the bulbs were defective.
-Or, like entitled offspring who believe they’re due significant benefits, these bulbs foolishly expected proper soil pH and the right combination of nutrients and perhaps water, and when none of the above was adequately appropriated, petulantly decided to die.
+Or, like entitled offspring who believe they’re due significant benefits, these bulbs foolishly expected proper soil pH and the right combination of nutrients and perhaps water.
+When none of the above was adequately appropriated, they petulantly decided to die.
 The good news here is that my fundamental philosophy of plant propagation and garden design is intact: Ho hum and may the strong survive.

 Meanwhile, I’ll replant.
 I swear I’ll adjust soil pH this time.
 I’ll measure that planting depth with a transit.
 I’ll poll the neighbors about which bulb end is the pointy end.
 I’ll give the little lily turdettes the high-potassium diet they crave.
 I’ll even water, I swear.

 Or I could plant something else altogether.
 Dandelions and vetch have demonstrated a clear willingness to grow anywhere in our yard, and I don’t have to lift a finger to have them propagate.
 But no, it’s going to be lilies.
-That open brown patch is a challenge, a gauntlet thrown, an insult.
-And I will respond.
+That open brown patch is a challenge, and I will respond.
 Meanwhile, I have some lovely river rocks that will look just dandy in that opening, and I can plant those with complete disregard for their pointy ends.